Ssionn/BitlabProjects/README.md

-# Bitlab/Gitlab Projects Dashboard
+# 🚀 Bitlab/Gitlab Projects Dashboard 🖥️

 Bitlab Projects Dashboard is a web application that provides an easy-to-use interface for managing and tracking your projects on Bitlab.
 The dashboard offers a comprehensive view of your repositories, including recent activity, commits, issues, and merge requests.
-It also features a notification system to keep you informed of important updates.
+It also features a notification system 🛎️ to keep you informed of important updates.

-## Features
+## 🌟 Features

-- List all projects with pagination and sorting options
+- List all projects with pagination and sorting options 📑
-- View project details, including description, last updated, and star count
+- View project details, including description, last updated, and star count 🌠
-- View project activity and recent commits
+- View project activity and recent commits 📊
-- Access individual repositories on Bitlab with a single click
+- Access individual repositories on Bitlab with a single click 👆
-- Copy the clone URL of a repository with a single button
+- Copy the clone URL of a repository with a single button 📋
-- Notification system for tracking important events and updates
+- Notification system for tracking important events and updates 🔔
+- Able to search for projects by name 🔍
-- Dark mode support
+- Dark mode support 🌙

+## 🚧 Features in Development

+- [x] Notification system
+- [x] Project search
+- [x] Responsive UI for mobile and Desktop

-## Installation
+## 🛠️ Installation

 To get started with the Bitlab Projects Dashboard, follow these steps: